Declarative features

 -

 You must install the custom Python package.
-The following lines of code must be executed each time a notebook is run:
+Run the following lines of code each time you run a notebook:

 dbutils.library.restartPython()